skyzyx/homebrew-webp/README.md

 A complete build of [libwebp](https://developers.google.com/speed/webp/docs/using), including all CLI tools.

-Last built/tested on macOS 13.3 ”Ventura” with Xcode 14.2.0 on both Intel and Apple Silicon CPUs.
+Last built/tested on macOS 14.0 ”Sonoma” with Xcode 15.0.0 on both Intel and Apple Silicon CPUs.

 ## Why not the formula from homebrew-core?